Farischt/Rent-a-book/README.md

 Create a file named .env.development and .env (only if you need docker) at the root of the project which should be completed with the .env.example file [here](./.env.example).
 The application will not work if this step is not done, because the connection to the database will not be established.

-First, you'll need node.js and node package manager "npm" installed : [https://nodejs.org/en/].
+First, you'll need node.js and node package manager "yarn" installed : [https://nodejs.org/en/].

 - Our version of node.js : v14.17.6. **Make sure to use this version of node to avoid any compatibility issue**
 - Our version of yarn : v1.22.15.